CamsAvis/Remi-OSC-App/README.md

 ## Purpose
-To allow users to save and load the state of their avatar live and in game **(when combined with a compatible avatar)**.
+To allow users to save and load the state of their avatar live and in game **(when combined with a compatible avatar)**, as well as to allow for haptic feedback control through the avatar's animator.
 Avatar State Saver does **not** require mods - instead it makes use of the [Open Sound Control Protocol](https://en.wikipedia.org/wiki/Open_Sound_Control) as suppored by [VRChat](https://hello.vrchat.com/) to communicate with your avatar directly.

 <div align="center">